AJ6EE/YSFReflector/README.md

 ## Setup
-We will use the Quick-Install script from YSFReflector.de and my puppet manifest.
+We will use the Quick-Install script from https://register.ysfreflector.de , YSFReflector-Dashboard from https://github.com/dg9vh/YSFReflector-Dashboard and my puppet manifests.
 Comments are shown with ###
 ```
 $ sudo su -